maccman/spine.tutorials/tutorials/coffee.md

       },

       init: function(){
-        this.item.bind("update",  this.render);
+        @item.bind("update",  @render);
       }
       // ...

 First we're going to remove all `var` keywords, CoffeeScript will deal with scope for us.
 Then remove all semi colons, CoffeeScript inserts those later automatically.
 The next step is to use CoffeeScript's object literal syntax; as you can see braces are optional.
+CoffeeScript uses `@` as an alias for `this.`, so we can clean up a lot of code there.
 Finally, we're going to convert calls to `function()` to CoffeeScript's function syntax, namely `->`.
 Here's the finished result:

     Tasks = Spine.Controller.create
       tag: "li"